Kamran-Afzali/Kamran-Afzali.github.io/_posts/automl.md

 AutoML is an important tool for making machine learning accessible to non-experts, as it can automate the process of training and deploying machine learning models.
 This can save time and resources and accelerate research on machine learning.

+The core innovation utilized in AutoML is hyperparameters search, utilized for preprocessing components and model type selection, and for optimizing their hyperparameters.
+There are numerous sorts of optimization algorithms going from random and grid search to genetics algorithms and Bayesian.
+Current autoML frameworks additionally utilize their experience to improve their performance.
+AutoML can not supplant the data scientist's expertise and undertaking definition however encourages him to maintain a strategic distance from the technical work-related to the model development.

 There are a number of different ways to approach AutoML, depending on the specific problem that needs to be solved.
 For example, some methods focus on optimizing a model for a given dataset, while others focus on finding the best model for a given task.

 No matter what approach is taken, AutoML can be a powerful tool for making machine learning more accessible and efficient.
 In the future, we can expect to see more and more use of AutoML in both industry and research.